 Breed and Size

 The breed of your dog will help you to decide which types of bones will be most appropriate.
-The size of bone you feed should be large enough that the animal must chew them down into small pieces that can be swallowed.
+The size of the bone you feed should be large enough that the animal must chew them down into small pieces that can be swallowed.
 Do not offer any bones that could be consumed in one gulp.
 Your dog's snout shape will also determine what types of bones will be best.
-For example, if your are feeding a short-snouted breed such as a Pug, Boxer or a Bulldog, they may need to stick to poultry necks and small to medium knuckle bones.
-At 3P, we cut our bones into various sizes to accomodate all shapes and sizes of dog.
-We offer free nutritional counselling to help you pick the best bones for your dog's breed.
+For example, if you are feeding a short-snouted breed such as a Pug, Boxer, or a Bulldog, they may need to stick to poultry necks and small to medium knucklebones.
+At 3P, we cut our bones into various sizes to accommodate all shapes and sizes of dogs.

 Cats tend to do well on small consumable bones such as chicken necks/wingtips and whole/chopped quail.
 We also have chicken neck bites for kittens and cats that are new to raw.